 Local Policies

-• The job description for your library’s city council liaison1 (does not apply to district libraries)
+• The job description for your library’s city council liaison (does not apply to district libraries).

-• Your library’s vision statement and/or mission statement, and/or service vision statement, and/or core values statement2
+• Your library’s vision statement and/or mission statement, and/or customer service vision statement, and/or core values statement.

-• Your library’s policies3, your board’s bylaws4, your library’s strategic plan5, any other plans the new or interim director should know about, and the dates these documents were created and modified
+• Your board’s bylaws, your library’s strategic plan, any other plans the new or interim director should know about, and the dates these documents were created and modified

-• Your’ library’s emergency preparedness plan6, or where to find it
+• Your library’s emergency preparedness plan, or where to find it.

-• Every library needs a set of written policies to guide staff decisions.
-Library policy defines the context of the library’s operation.
+• Your library’s policies.
+Library policy defines the framework of the library’s operation.
 The library director implements policies set by the board.
 The board works with the library director to adopt, amend, or retire library policies.
 This is one of the most important functions of the library board.
-A library policy is only a policy once it has been approved by the library’s governing board in an open meeting held according to Idaho’s Open Meeting Law, chapter 2, title 74, Idaho Code.
+A library policy is only a policy once it has been approved by the library’s governing board in an open meeting held according to Idaho’s Open Meetings Law, chapter 2, title 74, Idaho Code.
 The most common library policies include:

 • Acceptable Conduct Policy (sometimes known as Patron Conduct Policy)